s0h8/Bernoulli-s-apparatus/storyboard/README.md

 Step4: After That Duct and Piezometers were connected between the two tanks.<br>

 <img src="images/bern-4.png" />          <img sc="images/bern-5.png" /> <br><br><br><br>
-Step5: Now For measuring flow rate a collecting tank was added with gate valve attached and a stopwatch was connected to record height and whole set up looks like this.br>
+Step5: Now For measuring flow rate a collecting tank was added with gate valve attached and a stopwatch was connected to record height and whole set up looks like this.<br>

 <img src="images/bern-8.png" /> <br><br><br><br>